 Memoirist pens her first-ever tortured account in Violette .
 Visible writerly equipment: consistent color palette of red, blue, brown, green, and plaid; a perch of moss-covered stones; and disused buildings.
 Above her (not pictured) the waggling bare limbs of trees.

 Hopeful romance novelist mends a rift in her writing group by offering a cheerier critique in Jane the Virgin .
+Looks like someone providing the papers writing help here, though.
 Visible writerly equipment: billowy night shirt, gossamer curtains, colorful notecards, muted lighting, soulful aura.
 Previously pictured: Jane Seymour, workshop instructor extraordinaire.

 If we take these depictions as true, women writers are working at home in poor lighting in the off hours, wearing their choicest pajamas.
 They write publicly in classrooms, nature, and parked cars.
 They are sometimes struck with emotions that leave them with delighted, soulful, bereft, or beatific facial expressions.
 While there’s plenty that’s not pictured, this isn’t too far off from my own experience as a woman writing in the world.
 How does it match up with yours?